trimethylpentan/sensorsystem/documentation/enduser-documentation.md

 You can switch between the visualizations by clicking the respective tabs in the web-frontend which is reachable at the Pi on port 80.

-The project is split up into three separated microservices:
+The project is split up into three separate microservices:
 - An executable program responsible for measuring and storing the data in a database
 - A web-frontend to view the data in a web browser
 - A web-backend that provides the data to the frontend